Small Dog Park Repairs Starting In Olney Manor

 Except while inside a dog park, all dogs are required to be on a leash while on Park property.

-Additional Dog Parks Rules for consideration or dependent on type of dog park and location:
+Additional Dog Parks Rules for consideration or dependent on the type of dog park and location:

 No professional dog training unless sponsored by or approved by the Humane Society, Department of Park and Planning, or County.